 An educational forum and innovation lab to explore “emerging” trends in the world around us – e.g. technology, environment, and terrorism

-The Emergence Program is a unique opportunity for homeland security/public safety professionals who are in the early stages of their career.
+The Emergence Program is a unique opportunity for homeland security/public safety professionals who are in the early stage of their career.
+The program provides an educational forum and innovation lab for participants to explore “emerging” trends in the world around us – e.g. technology, environment, and terrorism.
 Participants will discuss both the challenges associated with these complex trends as well as the opportunities to rethink how we protect our communities and the nation.
 In addition, program sessions will assist participants in “emergence” strategies for implementing innovative ideas, being a leader, and for a successful homeland security career.

 All costs associated with participating – tuition, books and travel – are covered by CHDS through its sponsor, the U.S. Department of Homeland Security’s National Preparedness Directorate, FEMA.